-This categorization into two types has evolved throughout the years.
+In the past, lung cancer was considered to exist as two types of lung cancer: small cell lung cancer and non-small cell lung cancer.
 Today, the medical field recognizes subtypes of non-small cell lung cancer as well.
 These include adenocarcinoma, which is the dominant type, squamous cell carcinoma, and other types that are less common such as a mixed type of lung cancer.
-In this case, a combination of the two different kinds of treatments would be used.

 American Lung Association.
 (2022).
 Diagnosing and treating lung cancer.

 Centers for Disease Control and Prevention.
 (2022).
-Lung Cancer: What Screening Tests are there?
+Lung Cancer: What screening tests are there?

 Centers for Disease Control and Prevention.
 (2022).
 What are the risk factors for lung cancer?